shaikadilmd/IO-ResourceMonitor/README.md

 # Requirements
 ---
 The Python scripts in this project can be implemented only on Linux Systems
-* Linux Environment ( can also be Virutal Machine )
+* Linux Environment ( can also be Virtual Machine )
 * Python 2.7 and higher
 * Psutil 1.0 or later
 * Matplotlibs